-When creating a shortlist, the researcher may contact the candidates by phone for a phone interview.
-In one competition, please always ask each participant the same set of questions to ensure objective assessment of their answers.
+When creating a shortlist, the research team leader may contact the candidates by phone for a phone interview.
+In one competition, please always ask each participant the same set of questions to ensure an objective assessment of their answers.
+Make a brief record of the interview (a few points are sufficient).